Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ## Sync identifiers <a id="syncIdentifiersTitle"></a>

-The `syncIdentifier()` and `syncIdentifiers()` APIs update the specified customer IDs with the Adobe Experience Cloud ID service.
+The `syncIdentifier()` and `syncIdentifiers()` APIs update the specified customer IDs with the Adobe Experience Cloud ID (ECID) Service.

-These APIs synchronize the provided customer identifier type key and value with the authentication state to the Adobe Experience Cloud ID \(ECID\) Service.
+These APIs synchronize the provided customer identifier type key and value with the authentication state to the ECID Service.
 If the specified customer ID type exists in the service, this ID type is updated with the new ID and the authentication state.
 Otherwise, a new customer ID is added.

 Starting with _ACPIdentity v2.1.3 \(iOS\)_ and _Identity v1.1.2 \(Android\)_ if the new `identifier` value is null or empty, this ID type is removed from the local storage, Identity shared state and not synced with the Adobe ECID Service.